sglusnevs/mod_header_whitelist/README.md

 This module supports these parameters:

-#### HeaderWhitelist
+#### HeadersClientWhitelist

-Space-separated list of Headers that are whitelisted (case-insensitive)
+Space-separated list of client headers that are whitelisted (case-insensitive).

+Can be set in global or in virtual host context.

 Example:

-HeaderWhitelist Host User-Agent Accept Cookie Set-Cookie Authorization
+HeadersClientWhitelist Host User-Agent Accept Cookie Set-Cookie Authorization

-#### SensitiveHeaders
+#### HeadersClientSensitive

-Space-separated list of Headers whose values should not be logged into server's logfiles.
+Space-separated list of client headers whose values should not be logged into server's logfiles.

+Can be set in global or in virtual host context.

 Example:

-SensitiveHeaders Cookie Set-Cookie Authorization
+HeadersClientSensitive Cookie Set-Cookie Authorization

 ### Testing